CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Section-of-road-becomes-blue-void.md

 This issue is very rare, and actual causes aren't yet known.
 It's not caused by TM:PE (testing with and without TM:PE made no difference).

-From initial experimentations, this issue seems to be caused by some combination of the following:
+From initial experimentation, this issue seems to be caused by some combination of the following:

 * Roads with very large numbers of tress/props (such as UK Roads Revived: Rural Roads)
 * Roads that are outside the central 25 Tile area